-Director, Frank-Ratchye STUDIO for Creative Inquiry, Associate Professor of Art, School of Art
+Director, Frank-Ratchye STUDIO for Creative Inquiry, Professor of Art, School of Art, School of Art

 BioGolan Levin develops artifacts and events which explore supple new modes of reactive expression.
 His work focuses on the design of systems for the creation, manipulation and performance of simultaneous image and sound, as part of a more general inquiry into the formal language of interactivity, and of nonverbal communications protocols in cybernetic systems.
 Through performances, digital artifacts, and virtual environments, often created with a variety of collaborators, Levin applies creative twists to digital technologies that highlight our relationship with machines, make visible our ways of interacting with each other, and explore the intersection of abstract communication and interactivity.
 Levin has exhibited widely in Europe, America and Asia.